 Recognition result (RecognitionResult)

-RecognitionResult represents the result of a streaming call or a non-streaming call.
+RecognitionResult represents the result of a single real-time recognition in a bidirectional streaming call, or the result of a non-streaming call.

 | Member method | Method signature | Description |